HenryRoutson/CHelp/README.md

 - Doesn't allow you to print out allocations when they occur.

+- Doesn't allow you to have assert the number of allocations you should have across multiple points in your program.

+- Doesn't allow you to print all unfreed allocations at any point in your program.

 + Has functionality for other errors CHelp doesn't have.
   You should use CHelp and valgrind in conjunction when developing C.